MoIraqi/cw2_Comp3010/README.md

 1. Introduction:

-This report presents a security operations centre style investigation of AWS-related activity within the Frothly environment using the BOTSv3 dataset.
+This report presents a structured Security Operations Centre (SOC) investigation into AWS-related security events within the Frothly environment using the Boss of the SOC v3 (BOTSv3) dataset.
+The aim of this investigation is to identify any insecure cloud configurations, alongside some anomalous access patterns, and endpoint inconsistencies through the systematic analysis of log data in Splunk.

-The goal is to identify misconfigurations, suspicious access, and anomalous host behaviour by analysing multiple Splunk source types, primarily AWS CloudTrail, S3 access logs, and Windows host monitoring data.
-The investigation aligns with real world SOC practices, emphasising evidence-driven analysis, correlation across data sources, and clear reporting for security stakeholders.
+The scope of this investigation focuses specifically on AWS CloudTrail logs, Amazon S3 access logs, hardware telemetry, and Windows host monitoring data.
+These data sources were selected to reflect realistic SOC monitoring capabilities across cloud infrastructure and endpoints.
+The report does not attempt to attribute attacker intent or perform malware reverse engineering, but instead concentrates on detection, validation, and interpretation of security-relevant events.

+The report is structured to mirror professional SOC reporting practices1.
+Following this introduction, a reflection on SOC roles and incident handling methodologies is provided to contextualise the investigation within operational security practice.
+The methodology section outlines the Splunk installation and data preparation process.
+The main body presents guided investigative findings supported by reproducible SPL queries and evidence.
+The report concludes with recommendations aimed at improving cloud security posture and SOC readiness.

 2. SOC Roles & Incident Handling Reflection